“No tree, it is said, can grow to heaven unless its roots reach down to hell.” – Carl Jung

 Mandrake even makes an appearance in Harry Potter (yes, those screaming mandrakes are based on real plant lore!).

-The red and white caps of amanita muscaria, also known as fly agaric, are the most easily recognized symbol of psychedelic plant medicine 🍄 Most Christmas lore is actually rooted in amanita muscaria lore.
-Shamans of Northern Europe would wear red and white capes, going door to door to bring divinatory messages during the winter months - sound familiar?
+The red and white caps of amanita muscaria, also known as fly agaric, are the most easily recognized symbol of psychedelic plant medicine 🍄 Much of our Christmas lore is thought to be rooted in amanita muscaria lore.
+It is said that shamans of Northern Europe would wear red and white capes, going door to door to bring divinatory messages during the winter months - sound familiar?
 Reindeer are known to eat these little mushrooms, hence the mythology of flying reindeer and Rudolph’s red nose.

 In the final class of this series we will speak about forgotten shamanic lineages and discuss as much endless plant lore as we can fit in!

 We will meet on zoom at 6pm EST. Each class lasts for 3 hours.
-If you can’t attend the classes live they are recorded and will be available online for a year after the class date.
+If you can’t attend the classes live they are recorded and will be available online for six months after the class date.

-You can sign up for the entire series for $220 or take individual classes for $42/each.
+You can sign up for the entire series for $235 or take individual classes for $45/each.

 Please note that I will not be teaching how to ingest any of these plants - ingesting is an extremely unsafe practice under any circumstance.
 We will not be going over formulas or recipes for oils or ointments, as I believe it is an advanced and unpredictable process.